 How to Make a Perfect Pot of Jamaican Rice and Peas

 One of the best things about food is that it can unite people across cultures, languages, states, and even countries.
-This is especially true for Thanksgiving feasts where, in a non-pandemic world, families like mine would be gathering around long dinner tables, debating over which aunt makes the best mac 'n cheese.
-As someone with more cousins, aunts and uncles than I can physically count, I’ll definitely miss indulging in the vast amount of dishes prepared with the type of TLC that I can only aspire to achieve.
+This is especially true for Thanksgiving feasts when families like mine might gather around long dinner tables, debating over which aunt makes the best mac 'n cheese.
+As someone with more cousins, aunts and uncles than I can physically count, I value the chance to indulge in the vast amount of dishes prepared with the type of TLC that I can only aspire to achieve.

 Before the table is set and everyone is seated, the real magic begins in the kitchen, during the wee hours of Thanksgiving morning.
 Every year, I’d find my grandma and mom in the kitchen with my aunt as she gets to work on her famous (to me at least) rice and peas.
-After the first time I tried this Caribbean staple it had to make an appearance at every future get-together.
+After the first time I tried this Caribbean staple, I knew it had to make an appearance at every future get-together.
 Not only does a huge bowl of it taste amazing, but it also lets me experience my aunt’s culture and upbringing through a dish that is special to her.
-And in this time of separation, there’s nothing I want more than food that reminds me of family.

 “She doesn't measure any ingredients and it would always taste and look the same every single Sunday,” he says.
 “We would typically eat rice and peas every Sunday with whatever meat and vegetables that were available.”

-Before taking a swing at hopefully doing justice to my aunt’s cooking and Fowles’ recipe, I did some research on the origins of this popular dish and discovered that it is derived from the Ghanaian dish, waakye, which typically consists of red beans or black-eyed peas, rice, and millet leaves.
+Before taking a swing and hopefully doing justice to my aunt’s cooking and Fowles’ recipe, I did some research on the origins of this popular dish and discovered that it is derived from a Ghanaian specialty, waakye, which typically consists of red beans or black-eyed peas, rice, and millet leaves.
 A versatile side, rice and peas can be paired with literally anything.
 I’ve eaten it with traditional Caribbean meats like jerk chicken and oxtail, but Fowles says it also goes well with curry goat, grilled snapper, roasted chicken, and roasted veggies.

 As the true Southern gal that I am, I have a soft spot for recipes passed down and inspired by grandmothers, so it was a no-brainer that I had to get the details from Fowles on how to make one based on one of my favorite meals.